daskivich/taskTracker/README.md

 Design Decisions (version 2)

+  * A more formal nav bar was added using bootstrap styling that gives the current user direct access to their tasks, their profile, a list of the tasks of their subordinates, and a list of all users.
   * The manager/subordinate relationship was modeled by placing a manager_id foreign key in the user table to represent that user's manager, since all managers are also users.
 This established the 1-to-many